 How to fix: make sure your broadband connection uses a password that is unique to your installation.
 See your broadband router documentation.
 Two common security systems include:

-- WEP (Wired Equivalent Privacy): standard security still used by some computers and wireless routers, and ...
+- WEP (Wired Equivalent Privacy): though not recommended, WEP standard security is still used by some computers and wireless routers, and ...

 - WPA (Wi-Fi Protected Access): strong security — the preferred option.
 The more recent, WPA-2 provides even stronger, better protection.

 Key tip: I suggest avoid using WEP security.
 Why: today, you simply need a stronger degree of security.
 If you're already using WEP, is possible, upgrade to using WPA.

 The best password connections uses WPA or a WPA variant.
 Whichever network security option you choose, do remember that all devices that are connected to your network: PCs, printers, scanners, etc. — must be able to use the same security system: WEP or WPA.

 That means, if you want to use the stronger level of security provided by WPA, but your existing printer only supports WEP, then you would either have to use WEP or change your printer to one that supports WPA.